I have a confession to make. Until 2018 and the age of 31, I wanted nothing to do with our finances.

 - Create a plan or goal and track your progress along the way

-- Automate as much of the day-to-day activities as possible
+- Automate your investments and as much of your day-to-day activities as possible

-- Save more money to buy back your time
+- Save more money than you spend to buy back your time

 - Make small improvements to your process over time